Yackson0031/Cryptocurrency-terminologies/README.md

 # Terraform
 My Terraform Projects
-This code creates the following resources on AWS using Terraform.
+This code creates the following resources on AWS using Terraform:
-VPC
+VPC\
-An Internet Gateway
+An Internet Gateway\
 Custom Route Table
 Subnet
 Subnet Association with the Route Table